cyuen1118/project/README.md

 Description:

-This project provide the three module for better managing the flight information.
+For my Flight Management System project, I developed four modules.
+Each module has applied different OOP concept and store the flights, passengers, and airline related details.
 The passenger stores all passenger details, the flight store information like origin and destination.
 The airline.py allow user add or remove flight from the system.
-The system helps to simplify airline data management and provide a modular structure for handling passengers and flights.
+The The system helps to simplify airline data management and provide a modular structure for handling passengers and flights.
 It helps user adding passenger information into the data system.

 Installation instructions: